 LIBS 150 Introduction to Research Library Sciences is a 1-credit course designed to introduce you to the research process and methods for retrieving information in a library or through online sources.
-The aim is to promote information literacy by providing effective strategies for finding relevant information and evaluating and correctly citing the information found.
+The aim is to promote information literacy by offering effective strategies to enable you to find relevant information and evaluate and correctly cite that information.